Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Christmas ornament| ©subherwal

-A good way to get to know Polish craftsmanship.
-This is a visit to the ARMAR factory-workshop.
-It is located 23 km from Krakow, where you can experience first-hand how Christmas ornaments are made.
-The techniques used are very extensive and include glass blowing.
+A good way to get an insight into Polish craftsmanship is to visit the ARMAR workshop-factory.
+Located 23 km from Krakow, you can experience firsthand how Christmas decorations are made.
+The techniques used are extensive and include glassblowing.

 You will also have the opportunity to take part in a craft workshop, although this will depend on your skill with tongues.
 Unfortunately, these workshops are not available in Spanish.
 However, if you have a basic command of English, Italian, French, German or Russian, it should be no problem.
 The workshops last 2 hours and can be enjoyed from Monday to Friday at 09:00, 11:00, 13:00 and 15:00.

-10. A plan for the little ones: the Dragon of Wawel
+10. Enjoy a plan for the little ones: the Dragon of Wawel

 Christmas is the season of illusion par excellence.
 Therefore, if you are travelling with children, it is always a good idea to introduce them to the magical, fairytale and fabled elements that Krakow has to offer.
 One of them is the famous Wawel Dragon, a sculpture that shoots fire out of its mouth every five minutes.

 These are the most Christmas plans to do in Krakow.
-Decide which one best suits your tastes or the plan you are thinking of and simply make it happen.
-Just don't forget a good coat, gloves and a hat!
+Decide which one best suits your tastes or the plan you are thinking of and, simply, make it happen.
+Just don't forget a good coat, gloves and hat!

-The number of visitors to Krakow at Christmas time
+The influx of visitors to Kraków at Christmas time

 Christmas in Krakow| ©Brandon Atkinson